Human Resources Resume Examples and Templates for 2023

 • The University of Texas at Dallas – May 2011

 Human resources positions involve many types of proficiencies.
-You need to ensure that the company is following all hiring and employment laws, including as those laws get updated, and that processes and systems are in place to make onboarding, payroll, and terminating employees easier.
+You need to ensure that the company follows all hiring and employment laws, including as those laws get updated, and that processes and systems are in place to make onboarding, payroll, and terminating employees easier.
 Adding a key skills section to your resume is a great way to show a hiring manager you have what it takes to succeed, and you can pull keywords and phrases from the job description into this section for further customization.

 Key Skills and Proficiencies